Degree RequirementBSN

 There are two types of certifications for a perianesthesia nurse that are awarded by the American Board of Perianesthesia Nursing Certification, Inc. A nurse may obtain either certificate or may complete both certifications.

-• Certified Post Anesthesia Nurse (CPAN): This certification is for nurses that care for patients in post-anesthesia Phase I. The eligibility requirement includes at least 1,800 hours of direct clinical experience within the last two years prior to applying for certification.
-There is an associated fee and the exam must be passed to obtain this certification.
+• Certified Post-Anesthesia Nurse (CPAN): This certification is for nurses who care for patients in post-anesthesia Phase I. The eligibility requirement includes at least 1,800 hours of direct clinical experience within the last two years prior to applying for certification.
+There is an associated fee, and the exam must be passed to obtain this certification.

-• Certified Ambulatory Perianesthesia Nurse (CAPA): This certification is for nurses that care for patients in the pre-anesthesia phase, day of surgery/procedure, post-anesthesia Phase II and/or extended care.
+• Certified Ambulatory Perianesthesia Nurse (CAPA): This certification is for nurses who care for patients in the pre-anesthesia phase, day of surgery/procedure, post-anesthesia Phase II, and/or extended care.
 The eligibility requirement includes at least 1,800 hours of direct clinical experience within the last two years prior to applying for certification.
-There is an associated fee and the exam must be passed to obtain this certification.
+There is an associated fee, and the exam must be passed to obtain this certification.

 What Does a Perianesthesia Nurse Do?